tmclnk/ctxsh/README.md

 decent "import" mechanism.

 ## Wishlist Items
+* Make this interpret as a shell, one line at a time.
 * Make this a REPL.
 * Do it in Javascript.
 * Do this from a web app.